mjuric/sv-predictions/analysis/README.md

 ## obs-viz.ipynb

 This script is made for visualizing Vera Rubin's science validation survey.
-To run this script you will need to put the `sv_20250729.db` file in your `../data` directory.
-To get this file, please cnsult the `README` file in the `../data` directory.
+To run this script you will need to put the `sv_20250729.db` or any other pointing database file in your `../data` directory.
+To get this file, please cnsult the `README.md` file in the `../data` directory.
 After running, the script should output a movie titled: `sv-viz.mp4` in the `../results` directory.
 The generated frames of this movie are located in the `../results/sv-viz` directory.

 ## asteroid-viz.ipynb